tunashawn/CS_3360_Internet_Cafe_Food_Order/README.md

 This application is developed based on the idea of food and beverage order app in the internet café

-It is still in development and not recommended to use as reference because the structure is not really good as I learn javafx by developing this app
+It is still in development and not recommended to use as reference because the code is not well organized as I learn javafx by developing this app